 In the MPC’s latest forecasts in May, upward pressure on CPI inflation was expected to dissipate over time.
 In the main, this reflected the stabilisation of the prices of commodities, albeit at elevated levels, and other tradable goods.
 It also reflected the combined impact of weaker real incomes and tighter monetary policy on domestic demand.
 Monetary policy is also acting to ensure that longer-term inflation expectations are anchored at the 2% target.

 The MPC’s remit is clear that the inflation target applies at all times, reflecting the primacy of price stability in the UK monetary policy framework.
 The framework also recognises that there will be occasions when inflation will depart from the target as a result of shocks and disturbances.
 The economy has recently been subject to a succession of very large shocks.
-Russia’s invasion of Ukraine is another such shock.
-In particular, should recent movements prove persistent, the very elevated levels of global energy and tradable goods prices, of which the United Kingdom is a net importer, will necessarily weigh further on UK real aggregate income and spending.
-This is something monetary policy is unable to prevent.
-The role of monetary policy is to ensure that, as this real economic adjustment occurs, it does so consistent with achieving the 2% inflation target sustainably in the medium term, while minimising undesirable volatility in output.
+Monetary policy will ensure that, as the adjustment to these shocks occurs, CPI inflation will return to the 2% target sustainably in the medium term, while minimising undesirable volatility in output.

-Given the current tightness of the labour market, continuing signs of robust domestic cost and price pressures, and the risk that those pressures will persist, the Committee judges that an increase in Bank Rate of 0.25 percentage points is warranted at this meeting.
+In view of continuing signs of robust cost and price pressures, including the current tightness of the labour market, and the risk that those pressures become more persistent, the Committee voted to increase Bank Rate by 0.25 percentage points, to 1.25%, at this meeting.